RanaZay/Speech-Recognition-0-9/README.md

 - Prediction:

 Use the pre-trained model to make predictions on new audio samples with the predict_digit.py script.
+To test the model you can record a .wav file using Online recorder Exp: https://voice-recorder-online.com/

--Pretrained Model
+- Pretrained Model
 We provide a pre-trained CNN model (digit_speech_recognition_Finalmodel.h5) that you can use to predict digits from audio samples directly.
 Refer to the Prediction section for usage instructions.
-To test the model you can record a .wav file using Online recorder Exp: https://voice-recorder-online.com/

 ## Contributing
 Contributions are welcome!
 If you have any suggestions, improvements, or bug fixes, feel free to open an issue or submit a pull request.